Recap / Family Guy S 1 E 7 Brian Portrait Of A Dog

 - Art Shift: When Lois says that Peter and Brian should "go back to the way things used to be", a Cutaway Gag shows Peter and Brian as 1930s-style cartoon characters.

-- Comedic Sociopathy / Domestic Abuse: The Eight Is Enough reunion show features a scene where Tom slaps one of his daughters eight times after she made a snarky remark about how he thinks he can fix every problem by making a sandwich.
+- Comedic Sociopathy/Domestic Abuse: The Eight Is Enough reunion show features a scene where Tom slaps one of his daughters eight times after she made a snarky remark about how he thinks he can fix every problem by making a sandwich.
 He's calmed down by being told, "Eight is enough!"
-The Griffins are appalled.
+The Griffins (minus Stewie) are appalled.

 - Fantastic Racism: Brian's plights parallel the Civil Rights Movement.
 He even mentions the Plessy v.
 Ferguson case in court.
 Because of this, this episode has been banned in network syndication (but not cable syndication) from airing during the month of February (which is Black History Month).